xtudbxk/DSRG-tensorflow/readme.md

 > python DSRG.py <gpu_id>

 ### Result
+If you scale the input image with factors 0.5, 0.75 and 1.0, then use the max to merge the result.
-The final result is 0.556 in the validatation set while it is 0.574(without pretrain step) in the paper.
+The final result is 0.567 in the validatation set while it is 0.574(without pretrain step) in the paper.

 ### Evaluation
 I just release a [project](https://github.com/xtudbxk/semantic-segmentation-metrics) to provide the code for evaluation.